 What are the 2 winds that affect Jerez?

-Levante - hot, dry wind that blows from the east.
+- Levante - hot, dry wind that blows from the east (can be damaging).

-Poniente - cool, humid, oceanic wind that encourages flor.
+- Poniente - cool, humid, westerly wind (encourages flor).

 What training methods are commonly found in Jerez?